Goddess of Democracy

-The Goddess of Democracy, also known as the Goddess of Democracy and Freedom, the Spirit of Democracy, and the Goddess of Liberty (自由女神; zìyóu nǚshén), was a 10 m statue created during the 1989 Tiananmen Square protests.
+The Goddess of Democracy, also known as the Goddess of Democracy and Freedom, the Spirit of Democracy (民主之神; mínzhǔ zhī shén), and the Goddess of Liberty (自由女神; zìyóu nǚshén), was a 10 m statue created during the 1989 Tiananmen Square protests.
 The statue was constructed over four days out of foam and papier-mâché over a metal armature and was unveiled and erected on Tiananmen Square on May 30, 1989.
 The constructors decided to make the statue as large as possible to try to dissuade the government from dismantling it: the government would either have to destroy the statue—an action which would potentially fuel further criticism of its policies—or leave it standing.
-Nevertheless, the statue was destroyed on June 4, 1989, by soldiers clearing the protesters from Tiananmen square.
+Nevertheless, the statue was destroyed on June 4, 1989, by soldiers clearing the protesters from Tiananmen Square.
 Since its destruction, numerous replicas and memorials have been erected around the world, including in Hong Kong, San Francisco, Washington, D.C., and Vancouver.